The video’s first-person perspective may not have revealed the identity of the man

 “A better life,” he said emotionally.

-“Better policy!” he said as if it was obvious.
+“Better policy!” he snapped as if that was all it took.

 “We had minimal taxes so you could work towards anything you wanted.
 Did you?”

-“You were supposed to give us freedom from work!” he said honestly.
+“You were supposed to give us freedom from work!” he yelled honestly.

 Zack looked at the bat for a few beats, trying to work out what was happening.
 Slowly, he reached out for the weapon, his hands trembling more the further they moved.

 Just as his fingers scraped the metal, both Alex and Zack’s hip pockets lit up and beeped in unison.
-At the same time, they pulled their phones from their pants.
+At the same time, they pulled their phones from their pants, the screens bright.

 The neon purple light inundating the Diamond Kingdom’s squared throne showed every scar around Drake’s deformed mouth and bald head.
 He was kneeling before Professor Zwei, who ceremoniously presented King Diamond’s golden crown.
 Though Magnus’s eyes were hidden by the reflecting neon purple off his glasses, his grimacing mouth showed the difficulty with which he carried out this duty, people’s mandate or not.
 He formally placed the crown onto its new heir.

 “This kingdom has seen much strife,” he addressed all, “but that is through.
-What we need now is solidarity.
-If you supported the former ruler, I give you this one chance to come before me and swear fealty.
+What we require now is solidarity.
+If you supported the former ruler, I give you this one chance to appear before me and swear your fealty.
 If I have to find you, I won’t be so lenient.”